vueent/v9s/docs-src/src/guide/tutorial.md

 ```

 ::: danger
-If no default error message is specified and no error message is specified for some rule in the chain too, an `Error('Undefined default negative value')` exception will be thrown.
+If no default error message is specified and no error message is specified for some rule in the chain too, an exception will be thrown.
 :::

 ```ts